bioboot/bimm143_S26/assignments.md

 There will be NO final exam for this quarter.

 ## Assignment due dates:
 A complete listing of class assignments along with anticipated due dates is [available here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQljQFepWeCXXF1qk5G9-S5oEmEDlrXhg91HlHB2zYf04JqdGp5ixdCWw26htcx7n-O9AyzVmILtahO/pubhtml?gid=442644877&single=true){:.no-push-state}{:target="_blank"}.
-Typically, assignments are due 12PM San Diego time on the Monday following class (whether that is Tue or Thur).
+Typically, assignments are due 12PM San Diego time on the Wednesday following class (whether that is Tue/Wed or Thur/Fri).
 Note that these dates are subject to change and will likely not be updated in the afore linked listing.
 Please see GradeScope for the most updated listing.
 As always, **"if in doubt, reach out"** and contact us on piazza.